 What ages do you see?

-Dr. Robinson cares for patients of all ages, however, with a small practice we are not able to provide the immunizations required from birth through kindergarten.
-Immunizations can be done for pediatric members at the Health Department.
+Care for individuals under the age of 18 must be approved by Clinician.
+As a small practice we are not able to provide the immunizations required from birth through kindergarten.
+Immunizations may be obtained through at the Health Department.

 Do I have to pay for downtown parking when I come to your office?

 You do not have to pay for parking.
 Complimentary parking is available in our ground/street level parking lot (Entry is off of 2nd St. – identified as “Northern Trust Enter Here”) Our spaces will be marked as ROBINSON MD

 Yes.
 We have found it necessary to implement the following “last minute” cancellation and no-show charge.